Ashok0/EnderalVREssentials/README.md

 - Delete ESP files.
 - Remove DynDOLOD folders (which contain billboards) as DynDOLOD generates its own superior billboards.

-[**Elsopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
-The Hammer And Tongs .
-Performance Friendly.
-Ultra Immersive.
-All Resolutions.
-No ESP.

 [**CC's Enhanced Ore Veins SSE Edition v8.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
 This mod also retextures the mined ores and the ingots.

 [**CC's Enhanced Ore Veins SSE Edition v8.0.1 - Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): Install this to resolve the issue where all mines revert to vanilla textures when depleted.